Reading and Phonics

 Phonics Screen Check

-In Key Stage 1, children are assessed at the end of Year 1 using a Government Statutory Assessment Tool known as the Phonics Screening Check (This will take place during the week commencing Monday 7th June 2021).
-This screening check, demonstrates if your child can use their skills to decode words to an appropriate standard.
+In Key Stage 1, children are assessed at the end of Year 1 using a Government Statutory Assessment Tool known as the Phonics Screening Check This screening check, demonstrates if your child can use their skills to decode words to an appropriate standard.

 Information for families